The marriage between CRM and RMS in hotels to maximise revenue: How to enrich your pricing strategy using guest data

 The RMS makes it possible to detect the dates of high demand as well as when demand is low.
 This is where the CRM can intervene, by listing the guests who have come or who come regularly during these quiet periods and who can be contacted and offered ultra-personalised offers.
 For example, this offer will not apply to guests who only come once a year during school holidays.

-In order to improve the responsiveness to a last-minute promotion, it may be interesting, from a marketing perspective, to create guest segments that could be interested in last-minute offers as well as marketing campaign models so as to be able to react when the opportunity arises from a revenue management perspective.
+In order to improve the responsiveness to a last-minute promotion, it may be interesting to create, on the Marketing side, segments of guests that could be interested in last-minute offers, as well as marketing campaign models to be able to quickly react when the opportunity arises on the Revenue Management side.

 Not advertising to loyal guests